Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 That assumption is no longer true.

-In 2026, custom AI development - building software specifically designed for your business, your data, and your processes - has become not just accessible but strategically essential for any company that wants to compete seriously over the next five years.
+In 2026, custom AI development (software designed specifically around your business, your data, and your processes) has become not just accessible but strategically essential for any company that wants to compete seriously over the next five years.

 Here is what changed, why it matters to you, and what the companies already acting on this are doing differently.